schavesgm/nlmap/scripts/python/json_log/README.md

 the example above and `l` is the longest example (44 in the example above).
 The same logic is used for the other entries in __residues__.

-In the builds coming from map files, there is another entry called [__sigma__].
+In the builds coming from `.map` files, there is another entry called [__sigma__].
 This entry contains a dictionary with values related to the level of noise in the map.
-Each key in the dictionary corresponds to a given `D limit`.
-Each `D limit` contains a list of several entries, being each entry the value `SIGMAA` at each iteration.
-The block of text used to parse this data is the following,
+Each key in the dictionary corresponds to a given `D limit`, which is a measure of the distance.
+For each of these `D limit` keys, represented with a string with pattern `(r_max, r_min)`, there are several entries.
+Each of these keys contains a dictionary.
+We parse the dictionary from a block of text similar to,

+>                     OLD                NEW       MEAN
 >       D Limits     SIGMAA     Shift    SIGMAA    W
 >     49.97--10.92   0.98820   -0.00985  0.97835   0.85496
 >     10.92-- 7.82   0.97993   -0.02773  0.95220   0.87391
 >      7.82-- 6.41   0.95209   -0.03389  0.91820   0.73430

+The key is the first column in the table.
+The entries are labelled as `SIGMAA`, `SHIFT`, `NEW_SIGMAA` and `MEAN_W`; they correspond to the columns first to fifth in the table above.